akhil-datla/Learnado-Student/README.md

 Before you can start using Learnado, you need to download the Learnado software.
 Clone the repository to get started.

-Once you have downloaded and extracted the Learnado package, you can proceed with the remaining steps.

 ### 2. Configure Environment Variables

 Using a text editor, open the `variables.env` file for editing.